ulwuttke/LMMD/_sources/E2_hyper/E2_hyper.md

-# Using hyperworks imput file
+# Using hyperworks input file

 ## input files and starting the calculation